drhelius/Gearboy/platforms/windows/README.md

 ----------

-Gearboy is a Nintendo Game Boy emulator written in C++.
+Gearboy is a Nintendo Game Boy / Game Boy Color emulator written in C++.

 The emulator is focused on readability of source code, but nevertheless it has good compatibility.

 A lot of effort has gone into this in order to follow OOP and keep it as simple as possible.

+For any comments or questions I can be reached at: http://twitter.com/drhelius

 ----------